 Buy on TCG | Buy on Cardhoarder

-The new Mulligan rule also improved the chances of having not only a Leyline in your opening hand, but also a hand with a decent game plan.
+The current Mulligan rule also improved the chances of having not only a Leyline in your opening hand, but also a hand with a decent game plan.

 You have a 39.9% chance of having Leyline in your opening hand if you play the full playset, that % drops to 31.5% if you only run 3.
 Drawing Leyline’s is a rough feeling but if you’re a GWB Maverick player, you have the added bonus of being able to cast them later in the game.